- Who We Are

 LISC NYC recognizes the crucial role of commercial corridors in building healthy, vibrant communities, particularly in low- and moderate-income neighborhoods: they are not just places where local residents shop and gather, but places where people build wealth through small businesses, find jobs, and share, celebrate and preserve community culture.

 For this reason, LISC NYC builds the capacity of community-based partners to revitalize commercial districts by enabling existing business owners to remain competitive, and new local entrepreneurs to get established in low-and-moderate income communities.

-The Commercial Corridor Challenge is a partnership of LISC NYC, Citi Community Development, and the New York City Department of Small Business Services (SBS) to strengthen and revitalize the streets, small businesses, and community-based organizations that anchor New York City neighborhoods.
+The Commercial Corridor Challenge is a partnership of LISC NYC, Citi, and the New York City Department of Small Business Services (SBS) to strengthen and revitalize the streets, small businesses, and community-based organizations that anchor New York City neighborhoods.

-A second round of the program, the Commercial Corridor Challenge 2.0, has been generously funded by Citi Community Development and is launched in summer 2019.
-Corridor Challenge 2.0 will codify and elevate learnings across the field of community development and will provide small grants and technical assistance to select SBS grantees in order to advance these learnings in multiple corridors.
-In addition to providing targeted grant funding and technical assistance for early action projects in three to five NYC neighborhoods, LISC will build a resource hub on its website to assist community organizations to plan and implement catalytic corridor improvements throughout New York City and other parts of the country.
+A second round of the program, the Commercial Corridor Challenge 2.0, has been generously funded by Citi and launched in summer 2019.
+Corridor Challenge 2.0 codifies and elevates learnings across the field of community development and provides small grants and technical assistance to select SBS grantees in order to advance these learnings in multiple corridors.
+In addition to providing targeted grant funding and technical assistance for early action projects in four NYC neighborhoods, LISC has built a web-based Commercial Corridor Resource Hub to assist community organizations to plan and implement catalytic corridor improvements throughout New York City and other parts of the country.

 The Commercial Corridor Resource Hub distills lessons learned from the Commercial Corridor Challenge and provides practical tools to strengthen and revitalize small businesses and commercial districts.